-Mr. Lundin is President, Chief Executive Officer and Director of International Petroleum Corp. ("IPC"), an international oil and gas exploration and production company with a portfolio of assets located in Canada, Malaysia and France.
-He has been with IPC since 2018 as a project engineer in production operations.
-Prior to IPC, Mr. Lundin operated with BlackPearl Resources Inc. at its Onion Lake prospect located in Onion Lake, Saskatchewan, Canada.
-Mr. Lundin holds a Bachelor of Engineering in Mineral Resource Engineering from Dalhousie University.
+Mr. Lundin is the President and CEO of International Petroleum Corp. ("IPC"), an international oil and gas exploration and production company with a portfolio of assets located in Canada, Malaysia and France.
+Mr. Lundin has been with IPC since 2018 and was previously Chief Operating Officer and, before that, a project engineer in production operations.
+Prior to IPC, Mr. Lundin operated with BlackPearl Resources Inc. at its Onion Lake prospect, Saskatchewan, Canada.
+Mr. Lundin holds a Bachelor of Engineering in Mineral Resource Engineering from Dalhousie University in Canada.